ucsb-cs16/ucsb-cs16.github.io/topics/unix_misc_tools.md

 ---
+layout: default
+parent: Topics
-topic: "Unix: Misc tools"
+title: "Unix: Misc tools"
-desc: "Various useful command line tools you may not know about"
+description: "Various useful command line tools you may not know about"
 ---

 There are a lot of useful tools that you can use at the Unix command line.